 Take a stone carving workshop at the West Cork Stone Symposium in the coastal village of Durrus at the head of the Sheep’s Head peninsula

 Since time immemorial, people have carved motifs into stone.
 When you learn to use a mallet and chisel to create your own artwork, you’ll become part of a community of modern craftspeople who are giving new life to ancient traditions.

-During a practical and relaxing weekend, with a fantastic atmosphere, you’ll learn carving techniques from some of the most creative and experienced stone carvers in Europe.
+During a practical and relaxing weekend, with a fantastic atmosphere, you’ll learn carving techniques from some of the most creative and experienced stone carvers in Ireland.
 Whether you’re an absolute beginner or looking to learn more advanced techniques, you’ll develop your stone-carving skills in a friendly atmosphere where everyone shares skills and ideas in a friendly atmosphere.

-Workshops will run in the village of Kilcrohane on the Sheep’s Head peninsula from 9:30am to 4:30pm with breaks for tea and lunch.
+Workshops will run in the village of Durrus at the head of the Sheep’s Head peninsula from 9:30am to 4:30pm with breaks for tea and lunch.
 Groups will be divided by ability, and you’re welcome to sign up for one day, or to immerse yourself in the symposium for two or three days!
 There’s always plenty of music and fun to justify staying over for the weekend.

 Use of stone, tools and equipment

 Philip’s Green Centre, Durrus, Co.
 Cork Ireland (on Google Maps).
 The centre located around Durrus village on the Sheep’s Head peninsula in West Cork on Ireland’s southwest coastline.
 The village is just 15 minutes drive from Bantry.
 For details of places to stay and eat, see http://livingthesheepsheadway.com

 Clothing and Equipment

 Tools will be provided, though you are welcome to bring your own if you already have experience of stone carving.
 All participants will be required to be suitably dressed for the stone carving workshop and we recommend:

 This workshop is a collaboration with the Dry Stone Wall Association of Ireland and DSWAI members run/organise/and instruct this part of the Symposium.
 Every effort will be made to ensure the safety of everyone involved, but all activities are undertaken at the participants’ own risk.
 Every effort will be made to ensure the safety of everyone involved, but all activities are undertaken at the participants’ own risk.